Florence Kate Upton: Golliwogg

-Through the years Florence and Bertha collaborated on thirteen Golliwogg adventures, beginning with The Adventures of two Dutch Dolls and a "Golliwogg", in which the text was credited to Bertha.
+The two also created a card game featuring illustrations from the series called Golliwogg: A Round Game in 1900, produced by De La Rue & Co.
+Ltd. of London.

 Over the years, public interest in the series waned, and Florence focused on her career as a professional artist.
 The last of the books was published in 1909.
 Upton continued to study and paint, concentrating mainly on portraits.
 She exhibited at the Royal Academy and other prominent venues and rapidly established a reputation as an accomplished society portraitist.
 Additionally, she received hundreds of commissions from the families of young soldiers.

 For health reasons, Upton was found unfit to serve in any physical capacity during the First World War.
-Instead she aided the war effort by donating her original dolls and drawings to a fund-raising auction for the Red Cross, conducted by Christie's in 1917.
-The sale of the dolls, which as a lot fetched 450 guineas, funded the purchase of an ambulance: it was christened "Golliwogg", and served at the front in France.
+Instead, she aided the war effort by donating her original dolls and drawings to a fund-raising auction for the Red Cross, conducted by Christie's in 1917.
+The sale of the dolls, which as a lot fetched 450 guineas, funded the purchase of an ambulance: it was christened "Golliwogg" and served at the front in France.